Karla-A03/FlutterApp_Juvegotchi/README.md

-# FlutterApp_Juvegotchi
+# FlutterApp_Petify
-A mobile app named "Juvegotchi" in honor to the well-know Tamagotchi, developed with Flutter.
+A mobile app developed with Flutter.